-The City is currently embarking on a Customer Experience project in order to improve its service to customers.
-The methods and channels by which customers access the City will be an important part of that project.
-It is anticipated that as well as enabling more online request options, the after-hours emergency line will still be an important offering for customers who require urgent assistance outside of business hours.
+Snap, send, solve is a feature that is currently available to the Vincent community for a range of issues, including parking.
+The City is also embarking on a Customer Experience project which will review the methods and channels by which customers access the City.
+It is anticipated that as well as enabling and promoting more online request options, the after-hours emergency line will still be an important offering for customers who require urgent assistance outside of business hours.